deco3500-2018/team33/SprintPlan3.md

 # Sprint Plan 1

-**Emotional reaction anlysys **

-> *Feedback from teacher:  Research for target audience, Master tesis, the factors of the system not only about individuals. eg: How why, would use this app. difference bewteen a simple reminder
+> *Feedback from teacher:  Research for target audience, Master tesis, the factors of the system not only about individuals. eg: How why, would use this app. difference between a simple reminder
 Think on location in which the action can be triggered a suite in their homes where it signals when they are avialible to the other person.
 This can take the form of a light or something similiar.
 Change target demographic from elderly to broader demographic (interantional students)